 To stay safe while driving in Mexico, use major highways which have tolls and limit your driving to day time.

-Check my complete guide on renting a car in Mexico to learn my tips for driving in Mexico.
+✅ Check my complete to renting a car in Mexico

 Can I drink tap water in Mexico?